 “When you see and touch those dolls, you will find in every part of them evidences of the loving thought and sympathy with which they were made and dressed, and I am sure you will accept and treasure them in the same spirit in which they are offered; and I am equally sure that today will go down in the annals of history as one which has greatly helped to forge the chain of complete understanding and friendship between America and Japan, which, by the grace of God, shall never be broken.”

 MacVeagh’s hope for the future would go unrealized.
 War would break out in 1941 between Japan and the United States, resulting in Japan’s surrender and occupation four years later.
-The Ginza store would be heavily damaged by firebombing but quickly repaired in the conflict’s immediate aftermath.
-Subsequently, during the Occupation period after the war (1945-1952), Matsuya Ginza would become of the two main Tokyo PX (Post Exchanges) for Allied troops stationed in the capital and then become, during Japan’s post-war “economic miracle”, one of Tokyo’s most glamorous department stores.
+The Ginza store would be heavily damaged by wartime firebombing but quickly repaired in the conflict’s immediate aftermath.
+Subsequently, during the Occupation period after the war (1945-1952), Matsuya Ginza would become one of the two main Tokyo PX (Post Exchanges) for Allied troops stationed in the capital and then become, during Japan’s post-war “economic miracle”, one of Tokyo’s most glamorous department stores.

 The Ginza flagship branch was extensively remodeled in 1964, in time for increased tourist traffic brought by the Tokyo Summer Olympiad.